Skip to Content

 Stakeholder dialog

-The relationships of CEZ Group with its stakeholders are governed by the Community Relations Policy.
-The policy covers all business activities to ensure a proper stakeholder engagement.
-CEZ Group wants to maintain long-term, stable, and strong stakeholder relationships built on trust, recognition of commitments and legitimate interests, and open communication.
+CEZ Group builds relationships with stakeholders based on its Community Relations Policy, which covers all business activities with the aim of ensuring effective stakeholder engagement.
+The goal is to create long-term, stable, and trustworthy relationships based on mutual trust, recognition of commitments and legitimate interests, and open communication.

-The Community Relations Policy also outlines seven principles of stakeholder engagement:
+The Community Relations Policy is based on seven key principles of stakeholder engagement:

 • Accountability